 To provide an incentive for the rehabilitation or construction of owner-occupied homes in certain areas of the state.

-The 2017 NPA application period is now closed.
-The department is currently reviewing and processing the 2017 NPA applications that were received for the 2017 application cycle.
-Once the applications have been reviewed and processed, approval and denial letters will be mailed.
+The 2018 NPA application period is now closed.
+We are currently reviewing, and processing the 2018 applications.
+Once all applications have been reviewed and processed, approval and denial letters will be mailed.
 The expected date to complete the review is 6/30/2018.

 Note: Please submit the Certification of Alien Employment form with all final applications.
 This includes all program years, 2000-present.
 Originally this document was sent with the final application from 2000-2004.
 However, in 2005 the form was included with the preliminary application.
 There has been a change in requirements and this form is now required with the final application for all program years including 2000-present.